iCosmosNeuroverse/iC0nstruct/README.md

 2. Empower clients to actually design their own automobiles from the ground up, manually starting from either sketch, or nurbs based 3d modeling, starting with [Rhino3d](https://www.rhino3d.com/download/) and optionally going into [Blender3d](https://www.blender.org/).
 Note: 3d models are often powerful symbols/reprsentations of real world items, used many times for simulation in a virtual environment for testing and or fine tuning, or utilized in advertisement and blockbuster entertainment scenarios or social media ads.

 3. Optional: Some clients may opt to actually make a real prototype.
 I also provide a precise schedule and guide, according to local and otherwise available materials.
-You can [visit here](https://medium.com/@theomniautomobil/how-to-create-a-real-life-full-scale-hypercar-prototype-53901b355967), and look at the cost list.
+You can [visit my guide here](https://medium.com/@theomniautomobil/how-to-create-a-real-life-full-scale-hypercar-prototype-53901b355967), and look at the cost list.

 Syllabus - 3 or more Saturdays or Sundays
 ========